alexmazzucca/html5-kindling/README.md

 ### `gulp build`

-Run this command to build the project to [kindling/dist](/dist)
+Run this command to build the project to [kindling/dist](/dist).*

 ### `gulp serve`

-Run this command to build the project and start the server with associated `gulp.watch` tasks
+Run this command to build the project and start the server with associated `gulp.watch` tasks.*

 ### `gulp database`

-Run this command to export a copy of the project's database to [kindling/](/)
+Run this command to export a copy of the project's database to [kindling/](/).*

+*Please note, you must run the 'Setup' build task in VSCode to see this task as an available option.